Plawres Sanshiro: Other characters

 A colleague of Sanshiro's father, Dr. Warmer helped develop PlaWrestling technology.
-After telling Sanshiro of his father's desire to use PlaWrestling to help the disabled, Sanshiro gathers data from Juohmaru's battles and send them to him.
+After telling Sanshiro of his father's desire to use PlaWrestling to help the disabled, Sanshiro gathers data from Juohmaru's battles and sends them to him.
 Dr. Warmer analyses this data and eventually comes up with a novel technology that relies on brain wave induction to restore a person's mobility.

 DVD release

 Six Plawres Sanshiro DVDs are available spanning 37 episodes at 25 minutes each.